yemin-htet2305/AiCamApi/README.md

 The Pi writes daily entry totals into MongoDB.
 The dashboard needs to ask questions like "what was the peak day?" or "what's the 30-day trend?"
 This API is the thing that translates those questions into Mongo queries and returns JSON.

-It's a single file — `labEntriesApi.py` — about 170 lines.
-No blueprints, no ORM, no service layer.
-That's intentional.
-For seven endpoints over one collection, anything more is overkill.

 ### Endpoints at a glance

 | Method | Path | Purpose |